-Never try and pack for a camping trip without a car camping checklist.
+Never try to pack for a camping trip without a car camping checklist.
 No matter how hard you try to remember everything, you’ll never manage to bring it all without a little help.
-For beginner campers this is especially important as it ensures that even if you forget a few luxuries or personal items, you know you’ve got all the car camping essentials.
-But even if you’ve been camping for years, the one time you fail to consult your car camping checklist is guaranteed to be the time you forget something major like your sleeping bag.
+For beginner campers this is especially important.
+It ensures that even if you forget a few luxuries or personal items, you know you’ve got all the car camping essentials.
+But even if you’ve been camping for years, the one time you fail to consult your car camping checklist is guaranteed to be the time you forget something major, like your sleeping bag!

 Having a camping checklist will also save you a shed-load of time when packing, and minimise the worry and stress that you’ve forgotten something.